Male Breast Reduction Surgery Fort Worth

-As men age, their hormones are likely to become imbalanced, leading to enlarged male breasts, or gynecomastia.
+As men age, their hormones can become imbalanced, leading to enlarged male breasts, a condition clinically referred to as gynecomastia.
 Up to 70% of men between the ages of 50 and 69, and 69% of adolescent males between the ages of 10 and 19, experience this uncomfortable and embarrassing condition.
-Thankfully, male breast reduction surgery to correct gynecomastia is a common procedure.
+Board Certified Plastic Surgeon Dr. Emily J. Kirby performs male breast reduction surgery in Fort Worth to correct gynecomastia and restore a flat, firm, masculine appearance to the chest.

 All about male breast reduction at Kirby Plastic Surgery: